CatVas/Blog/README.md

 ## Layouts

 ### `BaseLayout`
 A basic layout with a header and a footer.
-The footer is always down at the page bottom.<br />
+The footer is always down at the page bottom.

 Folder: `layouts/BaseLayout`.<br />
-URLs to see: `/`, `/blog` etc. - all through the app.<br />
+URLs to see: `/`, `/blog` etc. - all through the app.

 Used in:
 * `pages/HomePage`;